 Indian cities are grappling with a growing waste management crisis.
-Towering landfills, such as Ghazipur, Deonar and others, some of the largest in the world, are not only environmentally hazardous but also significant contributors to climate change.
-Landfills are major sources of methane, a greenhouse gas at least twenty-eight times as potent than carbon dioxide.
+Towering landfills in the country are not only environmentally hazardous but also significant contributors to climate change.
+Landfills are major sources of methane, a greenhouse gas at least twenty-eight times as potent as carbon dioxide.
 Managing urban waste effectively is critical, not just for climate mitigation, but also for building cleaner, healthier, and more resilient cities capable of supporting the rapidly growing populations.
 Addressing this challenge requires solutions tailored to local contexts.
 Cities differ in waste composition, landfill characteristics, collection systems, and governance structures.
 EPIC India’s mission is to deliver this data-driven evidence and policy-actionable solutions that can be scaled across the country.
-Delhi, given its critical importance and urgency, will be the starting point for developing these insights, with a special focus on Ghazipur Landfill.
+Hyderabad, one of the largest waste-generating cities, will be the starting point to optimise collection systems.
+Parallely, its well-established integrated waste management facility with a mix of technologies is a testing ground for tailored disposal solutions.

 Research Focus and Approach